0xPolygonMiden/miden-base/docs/architecture/notes.md

 !!! info
     To compute a note's hash, we do not need to know the note's `serial_num`.
 Knowing the hash of the `serial_num` (as well as `script_hash`, `input_hash` and `note_vault`) is also sufficient.
 We compute the hash of `serial_num` as `hash(serial_num, [0; 4])` to simplify processing within the VM._

-## Note discovery (Note Tags)
+## Note discovery (note tags)

-Note discovery describes the process of Miden clients finding notes they want to consume.
+Note discovery describes the process by which Miden clients find notes they want to consume.
 Miden clients can query the Miden node for notes carrying a certain note tag.
-Note tag`s are best effort filters for notes registered with the network.
-They are light-weight values used to speed up queries.
-Clients can follow tags of a certain use case, e.g. swap scripts, or agree upon a group of users on certain tags for their specific use case.
-Tags are also used by the operator to identify notes intended for network execution including the corresponding information on how to execute.
+Note tags are best-effort filters for notes registered on the network.
+They are lightweight values used to speed up queries.
+Clients can follow tags for specific use cases, such as swap scripts, or agree with a group of users on certain tags for their specific needs.
+Tags are also used by the operator to identify notes intended for network execution and include the corresponding information on how to execute them.

 ```arduino
 0b009f4adc47857e2f6
 ```

-This example note tag indicates that the network operator (Miden node) shall execute the note against the account with the ID `0x09f4adc47857e2f6`.
-In this case, the note and the account against it gets executed must be `public`.
+The example note tag above indicates that the network operator (Miden node) executes the note against the account with the ID `0x09f4adc47857e2f6`.
+In this case, the note and the account against which it gets executed must be `public`.

 The two most signification bits of the note tag have the following interpretation: